 Infotainment is a sore point, but the Impreza has standard all-wheel drive.

 There are four trims available on the 2014 Subaru Impreza–base, Premium, Limited, and Sport Limited–and each of them is surprisingly value-driven, offering a lot of features for the money.

 All-wheel drive, Bluetooth hands-free connectivity, a USB port, an auxiliary jack and iPod controls are all standard on every Impreza model.

 Options include the Lineartronic CVT, the Navigation package, a power moonroof, a 17-inch alloy wheel package, and an all-weather package with heated front seats and exterior mirrors and a wiper de-icer.

 Four sound systems are available across the various models: standard, premium, a Display Radio with a 4.3-inch screen, and a Navigation Radio that neatly packages a navigation system that displays on a 6.1-inch LCD screen.
 However there's no single infotainment system that wraps connectivity, apps capabilities, and navigation together.

-The Outback Sport model is gone, replaced for 2013 by a new, outdoor- and activity-themed model, the XV Crosstrek.
+The Outback Sport model is gone, replaced by an outdoor- and activity-themed model, the XV Crosstrek.